-Owning a residential or commercial property is an important investment, so property owners are often eager to protect their property health, beauty and value, especially for properties with shade trees.
+Owning a commercial property is an important investment, so property owners are often eager to protect their property health, beauty and value, especially for properties with shade trees.
 Cabling and Bracing is a tree care service that preserves tree health and helps property owners realize tremendous financial savings on a long-term basis.
 In today's blog post, we'll explain the Cabling and Bracing process, and three ways it can save property owners money.

 With fall weather finally making its way to Houston, many property owners are starting to see leaves fall from trees and tree growth slowing down.
 This cooler weather marks the ideal time to have trees pruned back, but some property owners and amateur tree crews go overboard with their tree pruning.
 In today's blog post, we'll look at the top three dangers that result from excessively pruning trees.